 - Paris address may purchase nonresident cards at Newman Regional Library or at Paris Public Library.

 - Redmon address may purchase cards at Newman Regional Library, Paris Public Library, or Kansas Community Library.

 - Metcalf address may purchase cards at Newman Regional Library or Chrisman Public Library.

 - Brocton or Hume address may purchase cards at Newman Regional Library.

 Using your library card

-- For your own protection, please do not check out items for someone else or allow others to use your card.
+- Please do not check out items for someone else or allow others to use your card.
 You are responsible for all items and fees on the card.

-- If you do not have your library card with you when checking out materials, may ask to see a photo ID.
+- If you do not have your library card with you when checking out, we may ask to see a photo ID.

 - We will give you one free replacement if you lose your card.
 Each additional replacement is $1.00.

 Using your card at other public libraries

 - A valid library card may be used to check out items at most public libraries in Illinois Heartland Library System and other Illinois systems.
 However, your library card will not access another library's online resources.

 - If you have fees or late items that block your card, you must pay those fees or return the items before checking out materials.
 You may do this at any SHARE public library.
 An expired card must be renewed at your home library.

 - If your card is from an Illinois public library outside our SHARE online group, we will check with your home library before borrowing privileges are allowed at Paris Public Library.
-We may ask to see a photo ID.
+We will also ask to see a photo ID.
 If you want to use your Paris card at a non-SHARE public library, that library will contact us before extending borrowing privileges.